maxhbr/LDBcollector/website/README.md

 ## License

-This project is licensed under the terms of the [Apache License, Version 2.0](../LICENSE.md).
+Unless otherwise noted, the contents of the website is licensed under [CC-BY-4.0](LICENSE.md).

 Copyright (c) Siemens AG 2025 ALL RIGHTS RESERVED